 So, to get the desired outcome, over the years, the final form of rat terrier had the ingredients of seven dog breeds: Smooth Fox Terrier, Bull Terrier, Manchester Terrier, English White Terrier, Italian Greyhound, Whippet, and Beagle.

-But the whole point was to get a farm pest hunter, and that’s why the ‘rat’ in the name.
+But the whole point was to get a farm pest hunter, and that’s why the ‘rat’ is in the name.

 When we come to the Decker Rat Terrier, a man called ‘Milton’ has close connections with its origin.

 He made a whole breeding stock of the biggest and strongest Rat Terriers he could find.

 When he was finally done with his passionate breeding program, the result was a much heavier and taller Terrier.

 He would preferably call his breeding product a ‘Decker Terrier.’

 But what sets them apart from each other is their physical appearance.

 A Decker Rat Terrier stands somewhere between 22 to 40 pounds in weight.

-A make Decker Rat Terrier can reach a maximum height of 19 inches, while a female Decker Rat Terrier is 17 inches.
+A male Decker Rat Terrier can reach a maximum height of 19 inches, while a female is 17 inches.

 For the miniature Rat Terrier, 15 inches is the average height for both sexes.

-In comparison, a Decker Rat Terrier identifies from its wedge-shaped head and a tapered muzzle.
+In comparison, a Decker Rat Terrier identifies from its wedge-shaped head and tapered muzzle.

 The temperament of a dog breed is probably the most important thing to know when planning to get a pet.

-Dogs used for hunting prey, such as Rat Terriers possess some inborn qualities:
+Dogs used for hunting prey, such as Rat Terriers, possess some inborn qualities:

-- Intelligence, fearless, and stubborn
+- Intelligent, fearless, and stubborn